 All updates are available on our Updates page

-If you have ideas or feedback for consideration by the committee, please email: DPASII.email@example.com.
+You can learn more about the rubric revision process at the Rubric Revision Steering Committee website.
+If you have ideas or feedback for consideration by the committee, please contact DPASII.firstname.lastname@example.org.

 How can I get updates on the DPAS-II redesign?